-The development of the tribal enterprises over the last several years has helped to revitalize and energize the Upper Sioux Community, allowing us an opportunity to obtain economic independence.
+The development of the tribal enterprises over the last several years has helped to revitalize and energize the Upper Sioux Community, allowing an opportunity to obtain economic independence.
 During this dynamic period for the Upper Sioux Community, there has been substantial growth in employment opportunities and Tribal services.
-Through the creation of our Tribal Police department, we can now exercise our inherent sovereign rights for the protection of Tribal members and Tribal lands.
-The Upper Sioux Community has been able to reacquire over 900 acres of our historic homelands, further strengthening our ability to address the growth of their Tribal membership, which stands at 453.
+Through the creation of the Tribal Police department, they can now exercise the inherent sovereign rights for the protection of Tribal members and Tribal lands.
+The Upper Sioux Community has been able to reacquire and obtain an additional 1,579 acres of Dakota ancestral land.
+On March 15th, 2024 the State of Minnesota returned 1400 acres ancestral lands formerly known as the Upper Sioux Agency State Park to the People of the Yellow Medicine, giving a total land base of 3,725 acres, further strengthening their ability to address the growth of Tribal membership, which now stands at 577.
+The People of Yellow Medicine, now and into the future, will continue to enhance and strengthen their culture and traditions; and finding ways to preserve their dignity, free from the burden of meeting basic survival needs; and establish stability for future generations of the Pezihutazizi Oyate.

-White Earth Band of Ojibwe Interim Tribal Chair: Eugene Tibbetts Box 418, White Earth 56591 Phone: (218) 983-3285 Website: whiteearth.com
+White Earth Band of Ojibwe

+Tribal Chair: Michael Fairbanks Box 418, White Earth 56591 Phone: (218) 983-3285 Website: whiteearth.com on the reservation, government services, social programs, Head Start and daycare are provided at various centers.

 The White Earth Reservation contains 829,440 acres and is located in northwestern Minnesota.
 It encompasses all of Mahnomen County and portions of Becker, and Clearwater Counties.
 The Tribal headquarters is located in White Earth, Minnesota, along with the IHS clinic, the K-12 tribal school, and a senior's housing project and a community center.
-Because of the widely scattered settlement pattern on the reservation, government services, social programs, Head Start and daycare are provided at various centers.
+Because of the widely scattered settlement pattern